devgabrielsborges/replica/README.md

 ## Features

-- **Template Initialization**: Quickly set up new projects with predefined README, release notes, and post templates.
+- **Template Initialization**: Quickly set up new projects with predefined README, release notes, and other template files.
+- **Beautiful CLI Interface**: Modern, colorful output with icons and clear formatting that automatically adapts to terminal capabilities.
+- **Verbose Mode**: Detailed progress output for debugging and monitoring operations.
+- **Robust Error Handling**: User-friendly error messages with helpful suggestions for resolution.
-- **Cross-Platform Support**: Works on Linux, macOS, and Windows.
+- **Cross-Platform Support**: Works on Linux, macOS, and Windows with consistent behavior.
 - **AUR Package**: Easy installation for Arch Linux users via the AUR (`rpc-git`).
 - **Automated Dependency Checks**: Installation scripts verify and install required dependencies.
-- **Robust File Copying**: Handles file and directory copying with error handling and support for recursive operations.
+- **Smart File Operations**: Handles file and directory copying with comprehensive error handling and support for recursive operations.

 ## Installation